Tr1Fecta-7/MagmaAPI/README.md

 # MagmaAPI
-Developer API for Magma (Evo)
+Developer API for Magma Evo

-This API was made for Tweak Developers who want to make use of Magma (Evo)'s colors and other methods.
+This API was made for Tweak Developers who want to make use of Magma Evo's colors and other methods.
 The API is easy to use and basically plug and play.

 # How to use MagmaAPI in your tweak?